How to Stop Snacking At Night with Somatic Therapy and Intuitive Eating

 Get Curious, Not Critical

 I bet that if some of my Intuitive Eating clients are reading this, they can basically predict what I’m about to say – let’s start to see all behavior as data, not ammunition with which to criticize ourselves.
-The pattern of snacking is a signal, a “check engine light,” not something to pathologize into being some sort of moral failure.
+The pattern of snacking or emotional eating is a signal, a “check engine light,” not something to pathologize into being some sort of moral failure.
+I often ask my clients to start to develop a meditation routine in order to increase their ability to hold non-judgmental awareness towards their behaviors.

 Instead of being hard on yourself, ask yourself these questions during the time when you would normally find yourself reaching for the pantry: